Curse of the Pink Panther: Production

-David Niven, Capucine, and Robert Wagner had been the stars of the original Pink Panther film.
-This was Niven's final film, and due to his failing health his voice was dubbed by impressionist Rich Little during post-production.
+The two films were subsequent written and produced back-to-back on a $17 million budget.
+Principal photography on the two films began on 15 February 1982 at Pinewood Studios, and concluded on 2 June 1982 in Brooklyn Heights, New York.
+Filming for Curse of the Pink Panther primarily took place in Nice, Valencia, and Ibiza.
+Since President Ronald Reagan's daughter Patti Davis was cast in the film, the production in Valencia was guarded by the United States Secret Service and the Spanish National Police Corps.
+David Niven, Capucine, and Robert Wagner's scenes were filmed at Victorine Studios in Nice.
+They had been the stars of the original Pink Panther film.
+This was Niven's final film, and due to his failing health, his voice was dubbed by impressionist Rich Little during post-production.
 Roger Moore's scenes were filmed during a break from shooting Octopussy.
 He was credited as "Turk Thrust II", a nod to actor Bryan Forbes, who was credited as "Turk Thrust" in the 1964 Clouseau film, A Shot in the Dark.
 Clouseau turning to a life of crime and living together with a criminal countess was an element borrowed from Peter Sellers' unfilmed Romance of the Pink Panther script which had, in the second of the script's two drafts, Clouseau leaving the force and joining his new wife, the archcriminal "The Frog", in a life of crime.

-In her autobiography, Joanna Lumley discusses how the scene with Moore and Wass in her chalet was shot in one take with no rehearsals.
+In Trail of the Pink Panther, Joanna Lumley had been a TV investigative reporter.
+Here she is cast as the aristocratic owner of a health spa, Countess Chandra.
+In her autobiography, Lumley discusses how the scene with Moore and Wass in her chalet was shot in one take with no rehearsals.
 This was because MGM was at war with Edwards over the budget and shooting schedule and the scene had to be shot last as Moore was then shooting Octopussy concurrently.
 "Sellers and I usually thoroughly rehearsed set pieces (although not quite as much by Revenge, I have to admit) and shot them numerous times," as evidenced in the alternate takes as seen in Strikes Again/Trail and so forth.
 "We didn't have that here.
 Curse suffered from this tremendously--particularly with the key wrap-up scenes."

 A new arrangement for "The Pink Panther Theme" (similar to the theme from Revenge of the Pink Panther) with heavy synthesizers is present, to align the theme with '80s music trends.
-The cartoon opening and closing credits for the film were animated and produced by Marvel Productions and written and directed by Art Leonardi.
+The cartoon opening and closing credits for the film were animated by Marvel Productions.
 The original tagline on posters was 'He's been bombed, blasted and plugged in the parachute...
 Is this any way to welcome the World's Greatest Detective?'.